RealistAI/bq_migration_automation_tool/README.md

 The second part of the Makefile is the `make mapping` command, which runs the Teradata to BigQuery Dataset Mapping.
-The Teradata to BigQuery Dataset Mapping parses through the given SQL for each job, extracts the table names attached to each job, and creates a mapping configuration file that maps those tables into the correct dataset for the associated business unit. it also uploads the mapping to a BigQuery table called `teradata to bq mapping`.
+The Teradata to BigQuery Dataset Mapping parses through the given SQL for each job, extracts the table names attached to each job, and creates a mapping configuration file that maps those tables into the correct dataset for the associated business unit.
+It also uploads the mapping to a BigQuery table called `teradata to bq mapping`.
 <br><br>

 ## Translate SQL